MathieuFortune/mathieufortune.github.io/_posts/2016-11-05-checkout-project-feedback.markdown

 We conducted user researches on the checkout process to learn more about our user’s characteristics, needs, desires and to evaluate their perception of the checkout process.
 These researches took place in the form of exploratory interviews with our loyal users.

+I was leading these reseraches as I was the UX designer on this project.

-We used the book of OpQuast group call “Web Quality”.
+We used the book of OpQuast group call _“Web Quality”_.
 It’s a fantastic book that list more than two hundred best practices around accessibility, navigation, e-commerce, mobile, performances, ...
 These best practices are so ready to use that they helped us to build user stories.

-We also used the e-commerce checkout usability study from Baymard institute.
+We also used the _“E-commerce checkout usability study”_ from Baymard institute.
 I discovered it during my technological monitoring on Smashing Magazine by reading an [article of Christian Holst](https://www.smashingmagazine.com/2011/04/fundamental-guidelines-of-e-commerce-checkout-design/ "Read article of Christian Holst on Smashing Magazine"){:target="_blank"}, co-author of the study.
 It’s a strong study delivering usability guidelines on checkout process.

 During the SmashingConf Barcelona 16’, I had the occasion to meet Christian Holst, to speak about his study.
 Someone very accessible.